 When Can You Expect Visible Results from Months 3 to 1 Year Post Hair Transplant?

 Visible sprouts begin at month 3, and 50–60% density is typical by month 6–7, with hair shafts thickening and darkening.
 By month 9–12, most patients achieve near-final coverage and natural texture; late growers, especially crowns, mature until 15–18 months.
-Major improvements in coverage occur between months 5–9, a stage critical for patient perception and confidence (ISHRS Practice Census 2022, Bernstein Medical Hair Restoration Studies, 2021)
+In the Vera Clinic Academy cohort, mean graft survival reached 92% (range 90–96%) at month 12, which the study identifies as the reference point for a stable result before any late crown maturation (Vera Clinic Academy, prospective observational cohort, n = 789).
+Major improvements in coverage occur between months 5–9, a stage widely recognised as critical for patient perception and confidence during the recovery process.

 How Healed Are the Donor and Recipient Areas After One Year?